Frequently Asked Questions

 - What are the security measures in place at College?

-Each bedroom door is accessed via a security card, which is also used to enter and exit all external doors in the college.
-The front door is open during business hours, but all other doors are locked.
+Each bedroom door is accessed via a security card, which is also used to enter all external doors in the college.
 If you forget your security card, there is always a Duty Tutor on hand, to let you back in.

 You can come and go from college as you please, but if you’re going to be away over the weekend or for an extended period, please advise your Floor Mentor.
 See College Facilities – Accommodation